vuejs/docs/src/guide/typescript/composition-api.md

 This is called "runtime declaration", because the argument passed to `defineProps()` will be used as the runtime `props` option.

-However, it is usually more straightforward to define props with pure types via a generic type argument:
+However, it is usually more straightforward to define props with pure types via a type argument:

 ```vue
 <script setup lang="ts">